Duffy pitches Royals past Angels 5-1 for 3rd straight win

+ANAHEIM, Calif.
+(AP) — Danny Duffy had a rooting section on the road and gave his pals plenty to cheer about.

-ANAHEIM (AP) — Danny Duffy won his third straight start and the Kansas City Royals stopped a four-game skid Sunday with a 5-1 victory over the Los Angeles Angels.
+The veteran left-hander from California won his third straight start and the Kansas City Royals stopped a four-game skid Sunday with a 5-1 victory over the Los Angeles Angels.

-Hunter Dozier hit a two-run double and Duffy (3-1) allowed five hits in six effective innings.
-The veteran left-hander, who is from California and had family in town, worked out of trouble in the first before settling in.
+Hunter Dozier hit a two-run double to back Duffy (3-1), who allowed five hits over six effective innings for his first victory at Angel Stadium.
+He had about 40 friends and family members in attendance and said he appreciated everyone who made the 3 1/2-hour drive to support him.
+Duffy is from Lompoc, about 200 miles north of Anaheim.

+His father, Dan, was on hand as part of the team trip for Royals dads.

+“This state hasn’t been good to me in my career,” Duffy said with a chuckle.
+“It was nice to finally get a win in California.
+The Angels have always done a good job making me throw a lot of pitches.
+Today, I was able to make pitches when I needed to and get quick outs at times.
+It meant a lot for me to get a win here.
+I had a lot of people here and from my hometown.
+That helped me a lot, for sure.
+It was nice to hear familiar voices when I was coming off the field.”

+Duffy worked out of trouble in the first inning before settling in.
 He struck out five and walked three.

+A trio of Royals relievers combined for three scoreless innings to close it out.
+Kansas City had lost six of seven.

+“I felt I threw the ball pretty well.
+Early on, I was a little more wild than I wanted to be,” Duffy said.
+“I was able to make pitches when I needed to.
+I threw my heater well, for the most part, and I was pleased with that.”

 Kansas City scored three runs in the third to take the lead.
 Adalberto Mondesi’s single to right sent Whit Merrifield to third and he scored on Kole Calhoun’s error.
 Dozier’s two-out double made it 3-0.